microsoft/playwright/docs/src/best-practices-js.md

 Only test what you control.
 Don't try to test links to external sites or third party servers that you do not control.
 Not only is it time consuming and can slow down your tests but also you can not control the content of the page you are linking to, if there are cookie banners or overlay pages or anything else that might cause your test to fail.

+Here is an example of testing an external link.

 Intercepting the route with a mock response ensures the link is visible and clickable.
 Before hitting the link the route gets intercepted and a mock response is returned.
 Clicking the link results in a new page being opened containing the mock response rather than the actual page.
 We can then check this has the URL we expect.

 ```js